 • Vegetarian, vegan, and gluten-free options are available

-• 4-men Eureka tents for each two travelers
+• 4-person tents for each two travelers

-• Sleeping foam mattress, pillows, hot water bags, warm blankets
+• Mattresses, pillows, warm blankets

 • Comfortable Camping equipment (tents, tables, chairs, portable toilets)